Hector d'Andigné de Grandfontaine: Early life and family

-Grandfontaine was baptised in Ruillé-Froid-Fonds, Maine (province).
+Grandfontaine was baptised in Ruillé-Froid-Fonds, Mayenne.
 His father was named Hector and his mother was named Anne.
 His grandfather, Gaston d’Andigné, received the Grandfontaine property and it was added to the family name.
 Hector was the youngest of four boys.

 Grandfontaine was a Knight of Malta.

 Quebec

 Grandfontaine arrived in Quebec in 1665 to captain a company of the Carignan-Salières Regiment.
 He supervised the construction of a road between Fort Saint-Louis and Fort Sainte Thérèse, and participated in a campaign against the Mohawk people, in which Grandfontaine signed the report indicating the French annexation of the Mohawk territory.
 He returned to France shortly afterward.

 Grandfontaine offered to lead a company in order to obtain land in Quebec, but was sent to Acadia instead.
 He became governor of Acadia in 1670 as the first French governor after the British occupation of the region from 1654 to 1670.
 He arrived in North America the following year and went to Boston to receive the letters of restitution of Acadia from the previous British governor, Thomas Temple.
 Grandfontaine established Acadia's capital at Fort Pentagouet, per orders from his intendent, Jean Talon, in order to be close to the animals that produced fur pelts.
 Shortly after his arrival he organised a census of the colony, which counted around 500 people.

 As governor, Grandfontaine was tasked to reestablish order in the region after a dispute among the heirs of previous governors.
 He replaced the Port-Royal inhabitants' council with giving sole authority to Le Borgne de Bélisle, but was forced to remove Bélisle when the inhabitants expressed disapproval over the new governing structure.
 The population was also advocating for independence after being separated from France for several years.
 He brought supplies to the colony and removed a controversial seigneur, asking the population to wait until a government official could come to their towns to judge their concerns.
 He also encouraged French immigrants to come to the region, paying their travel costs.

-The Treaty of Breda did not establish the boundaries of Acadia, so Grandfontaine established the boundary at the Saint George River and tried to convince the newly acquired English forts to become loyal to France.
+The Treaty of Breda did not establish the boundaries of Acadia, so Grandfontaine established the boundary at the St. George River and tried to convince the newly acquired English forts to become loyal to France.